baltimorecounty/BCPL-assets/js/featured-events-widget.md

 ## Usage
-Special note.
-It is highly recommended that you include a comment with the snippet that describes what data is being pulled.
+**Special note**: It is highly recommended that you include a comment with the snippet that describes what data is being pulled.
 This will allow future to read in plain english what the widget is display.
 Ids are hard to read!

 ### Basic Usage
 Show all events.
 Will show all branches, event types and will not prioritize featured events.